codeclimate/codeclimate-rubocop/config/contents/layout/space_before_comment.md

-This cop checks for missing space between a token and a comment on the same line.
+Checks for missing space between a token and a comment on the same line.

 ### Example: